Experiments with Optimal Model Trees: Conclusion

 \section{Conclusion}

-We have presented an extensive evaluation of MILP-based methods for computing univariate and multivariate optimal model trees, for regression as well as binary and multi-class classification.
-We have run extensive experiments on benchmark datasets to test the performance of this approach against other optimal and greedy decision tree algorithms, random forests, and \svms.

-The results show that the model trees can achieve substantially better predictive performance compared to optimal trees of the same size with constant values in the leaves.
+We have presented an extensive evaluation of MILP-based induction of univariate and multivariate optimal model trees, for regression as well as binary and multi-class classification.
+We have additionally presented experiments on benchmark datasets to test the performance of this approach against other optimal and greedy decision tree algorithms, random forests, and \svms.
+The results show that the model trees can achieve substantially better predictive performance compared to optimal trees of the same size that have constant values in the leaves.
 Moreover, optimal model trees show comparable, and sometimes better performance than the classic, greedy competitors, while being smaller and, therefore, more interpretable.

 Computation time is a limiting factor: computing trees with more than one split yielded a time-out in the MILP solver in almost every case (with a time limit of 3600 seconds).
 Therefore, this method is most suitable for datasets of limited size, where accuracy and interpretability are the main priority.
 Nevertheless, even when the solver did timeout, the solutions returned were still competitive with those obtained by greedy algorithms.